 When a medical emergency arises, every effort will be made to contact parents, guardians, or emergency contact.
 If parents or emergency contacts cannot be reached, the director and/or lead teacher will decide the next step and a call to 911 will be placed.
 An authorized representative from the center will accompany the child and remain with them until the parents arrive.
 Our emergency information form, filled out at the time of enrollment, serves as consent for your child to be transported by ambulance to a local medical facility to receive emergency care.
-The Colorado Adventure Point and Boy Scouts of America Denver Area Council have no responsibility for the costs associated with emergency care.
+Colorado Adventure Point and Scouting Colorado have no responsibility for the costs associated with emergency care.

-All center staff receives training in CPR, first aid, fire, and tornado procedures.
+All CAP staff receive training in CPR, first aid, fire, and tornado procedures.
 Fire drills take place monthly throughout the year.